FAQs

 QUICK OVERVIEW

-The Street definition of EPS varies by company and is the definition of EPS used by the majority of the analysts following the company.
+The Street definition of EPS varies by company and is the definition of EPS used by most of the analysts following the company.
 For most companies, this definition of EPS is fully diluted earnings per share from continuing operations before some key nonrecurring items and before or after expenses for stock option compensation.
 For most companies this definition is the same as the Pro Forma definition of EPS used by the company in their earnings reports.
-Street consensus is best used for surprise analysis because these are the estimate definitions that the analysts are using to compare expectations of the company’s earnings with the earnings that the company actually reports.

-– In 1980, Zacks identified a set of Non-Recurring Items (NRIs) that should be excluded from operating earnings, in order to provide the most meaningful EPS surprises, and to facilitate comparability of valuation metrics across companies and over time.
-Since then, Zacks has been adjusting actual reported EPS and analyst estimates of EPS to reflect NRIs in order to conform with a normalized definition of EPS Before Non-Recurring Items (BNRI) which enables Zacks to present consensus estimates and actual EPS on a consistent basis, in order to calculate a meaningful EPS surprise comparison (as well as facilitating comparison of earningsrelated metrics amongst companies and over time.
-Note: starting as of 2008, Zacks—in accordance with GAAP– has treated stockbased compensation as a recurring item to be included in operating earnings, and does not exclude it as an NRI when calculating EPS BNRI.)
-BNRI consensus and actual EPS are best used for companyto-company valuation analysis, because the definition of earnings used is the same across all companies.
+In 1980, Zacks identified a set of Non-Recurring Items (NRIs) that should be excluded from operating earnings to provide the most meaningful EPS surprises, and to facilitate comparability of valuation metrics across companies and over time.
+Since then, Zacks has been adjusting actual reported EPS and analyst estimates of EPS to reflect NRIs in order to conform with a normalized definition of EPS Before Non-Recurring Items (BNRI).
+This enables Zacks to present consensus estimates and actual EPS on a consistent basis to calculate a meaningful EPS surprise comparison (as well as facilitating comparison of earnings-related metrics amongst companies and over time.

 Standardized Consensus Estimate items